 - You have the ability to attach supporting documents to better illustrate your project for our judges; however, we recommend you do not include documents that may overwhelm them.
 For example, photos or videos are great, whereas a 100-page report will not likely be read.
-Although we allow for one support document to be uploaded, we encourage you to think outside the box (ie photos can be put into a PowerPoint presentation to create a slide show).
+Although we allow for one supporting document to be uploaded, we encourage you to think outside the box (ie photos can be put into a PowerPoint presentation to create a slideshow).

 - Give yourself time to create your ultimate nomination.
-We want you to tell your best story, and that rarely happens on the first draft.
+We want you to tell your best story, and that rarely happens in the first draft.
 The entire submission process should take no longer than an hour or two, but it may take a few weeks to gather all of your information, support letters, and documents.
-Under no circumstances are we able to adjust our deadline.
+Under no circumstance are we able to adjust our submission deadline.

 - We are here to help.
 Please feel free to contact us with any questions or concerns at email@example.com or (780) 616-1556 or (780) 905-0390.

 Submitting Your Nomination

 Our nominations system can be accessed on our HOMEPAGE.